ashfaaqrifath/Endecryptr/README.md

-# Password-Manager
+# Encryption-decryption

-Generates cryptographically secure passwords and lets the user add their own passwords and save it in a desired folder.
-This program uses the secrets module availabe in python 3.6 and above.
-The pyttsx3 module reads out all the outputs produced by this program.
+This is a program written in python which allows to encrypt and decrypt files securely.
+The pyttsx3 module narrates outputs produced by the pogram but narration can be disabled.

 ## Coded by